notwaldorf/tensorflow-experiments/README.md

 tensorflow-experiments
 ==========================

-I am trying to figure out how much slower tensorflow js is compared to python.
+I am trying to figure out how much slower `tensorflow.js` (or `node`) is compared to `python`.

-This example trains an LSTM on some house prices data from Zillow, using an LSTM model (either from tensorflow.js or from the Keras model in python), for 100 epochs.
-I tried to keep the code as similar as possible, which means the python code might be a little suspect looking (this is also helped by the fact I've basically never written python)
+This example trains an LSTM on some house prices data from Zillow, using an LSTM -- I didn't build the model from scratch, and I used either the prebuilt one from `tensorflow.js` or from the Keras model in `python`).
+Training is done for 100 epochs.

+  I tried to
+  keep the code between js/python as similar as possible, which means the python code might look a little suspect (this is also helped by the fact I've basically never written python until this code)

 ## Results tl; dr
-The training data was historical house prices for the top 11 cities on Zillow (267 data points for each).
+The training data is historical house prices for the top 11 cities on Zillow (267 data points for each city).
 I held back the last data point as the `output`, and used the other 266 for the LSTM `input`.
+The LSTM has 60 hidden units, and is trained for 100 epochs (1 episode per epoch).

 |  | Initializing model (ms) | Total training (ms)  | Inference (ms)|
 | ------------- | -------------------:| ---------:| ----------:|
 | Python        | 40 | 250627 | 2924 |
 | Node          | 664 | 3905974 | 4453 |
 | Browser       | 1445 | 1382144 | 2924 |

+Training is 5.5 times faster in Python than in the browser, and 16 times faster than in node 🙀.

 ## Prediction values
 (Each row represents one of the 11 cities.
 The "actual value" is